dotnet/docs/docs/core/compatibility/aspnet-core/7.0/microsoft-data-sqlclient-updated-to-4-0-1.md

 The new version of the `Microsoft.Data.SqlClient` package is `4.0.1`.
 You can see breaking changes in the 4.0 band in the [Microsoft.Data.SqlClient 4.0.0 Release Notes](https://github.com/dotnet/SqlClient/blob/main/release-notes/4.0/4.0.0.md#breaking-changes).

-Note that `Encrypt` now equals `true` by default.
+By default, `Encrypt` now equals `true`.
 For more information, see [Encrypt default value set to true](https://github.com/dotnet/SqlClient/blob/main/release-notes/4.0/4.0.0.md#encrypt-default-value-set-to-true).

 ## Type of breaking change